cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/activate.md

 When the license expires, the {{< param cfy_manager_name >}} will display a notification specifying the new state.
 When using a trial license, upon license expiration, all {{< param cfy_manager_name >}} functionality will cease until it is updated with a valid license.
 This means that the REST API, {{< param cfy_cli_name >}}, and {{< param cfy_console_name >}} will not be functional.

-* Valid trial license example
+* Valid trial license example:

     ![trial license tag]( /images/ui/license/trial-license-tag.png )

-* Expired license example
+* Expired license example:

     ![expired license tag]( /images/ui/license/expired-license-tag.png )